 The failure to properly report their offshore accounts and income may results in fines and penalties.
 And, with the Internal Revenue Service taking an aggressive position on matters involving foreign accounts and income reporting — compliance is crucial.
 In recent years, the IRS has developed various FBAR Amnesty programs which can be used to reduce, avoid or abate penalties.
 These programs are collectively referred to as Offshore Voluntary Disclosure.

 The Complexities of U.S. Visas & Offshore Reporting

-One of the most important aspects of U.S. tax law is understanding whether you are subject to US tax on your worldwide income, or just your U.S. “source” income only.
+The U.S. Visa Status and Tax Filing & Offshore Reporting rules are complex.
+This is because one of the most important aspects of U.S. tax law is understanding whether you are subject to US tax on your worldwide income, or just your U.S. “source” income only.

 This can all change though once a person meets the Substantial Presence Test.